Marc-Pk/LachsBuddy/README.md

+# Notice
+**This is a project from 2023 which is not actively maintained right now.**

 # LachsBuddy 🐟
 LachsBuddy is a conversational chatbot that allows you to converse with large language models (LLMs) using either voice or text.